CjDave/MatrixCalculator207/README.md

 # MatrixCalculator207 [1.0]
 A matrix calculator using an Arduino mega and a TFT touchscreen :grinning:

 # About

-The project is a touchscreen caclulator for matrixes.
-The project consists only of a tft touchscreen connected to an arduino mega.
-The hardware is easier to set up leaving the software aspect the task demanding of the project.
+The project is a touchscreen calculator for matrixes.
+The project consists only of a TFT touchscreen connected to an Arduino mega.
+The hardware is easier to set up leaving the software aspect the demanding task of the project.
+The software involves:
-The software invloves:
 * The design for the display
 * The touch function
 * The logic for calculating the matrixes